 During operations all runoff from the mine footprint area will be collected, managed, treated, and discharged to Blackwater Creek.
+The TSF will be constructed with a synthetic liner at the base, minimizing seepage through the bottom.
 Any seepage not captured by perimeter collection ditches will be captured within the drawdown cone generated by active mine dewatering, and will ultimately report to the open pit.
 Discharge to Blackwater Creek has been estimated in the conceptual water balance, which utilizes monthly runoff coefficients to generate average monthly flows.
 Anticipated discharge rates of treated effluent to Blackwater Creek are provided in Table 4-13.
 During average and wet years, effluent will be discharged to Blackwater Creek throughout the entire year; however, during a dry year there will be no excess water between May and October to discharge as effluent.
-The effluent discharge to Blackwater Creek is combined with the runoff from the unaffected portion of the watershed to determine expected total monthly Blackwater Creek flows.
+The effluent discharge to Blackwater Creek is combined with the runoff from the un-affected portion of the watershed to determine expected total monthly Blackwater Creek flows.